Lindo-Mlambo/badui-battles-winding-clock/README.md

 ### Challenges:

 - Clockwise/counter-clockwise movement tracking.
 I use the arctan function to calculate the angle between the initial point and the position of the cursor: `arctan(x, y)`.
 The problem: The circle was divided into two halves of the range `[0, Math.PI]` and `[-Math.PI, 0]`.
 The normalizeAngle method helped greatly handing this as I wanted my angles to go from 0 to `2 * Math.PI`.
-- On mobile, you have to double tap and and hold the red circle to drag it.
+- On mobile, you have to tap and hold the red circle to drag it.
 Not very straight forward. - I could make the dot bigger 🤷‍♂️.
 I am tired now.
 - I took days between working on this and doing something else.
 A lot happens in December and by the time I return to work on this, I kinda forgot what is going on 😂😂.

 ### Sources: